plentymarkets/plugin-pos-payment-method-renaming/meta/documents/user_guide_en.md

-# plentymarkets Plugin for renaming plentyPOS default payment methods
+# plentymarkets Plugin for integrating and renaming plentyPOS default payment methods

 This plugin provides you with all necessary plentyPOS default payment methods by making them available in your plentymarkets back end: